Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 └── output

 ```
-* (3) fills example pictures in "category" and "background" folder with yours
+* (3) puts target object pictures in "category" and background pictures in "background" folder.
 * (4) rename "super_category" and "category" with your labels' names, you can have multiple "category" folders.
 Ex, rename super_category as pet, one category as dog and the other as cat.
 Vice versa, multiple "super_category" folders are acceptable.

 ### Step 3: Synthesize foregrounds (target object) and background images